nanvel/blog/pages/languages/thai/about.md

 labels: Thai
 created: 2017-06-07T14:16
-modified: 2017-08-05T10:03
+modified: 2022-08-22T10:40

 # Thai language

-Thai has a big alphabet with symbols for 44 consonants and 32 vovels or vovel combinations.
+Thai has a big alphabet with symbols for 44 consonants (2 of them - obsolete) and 32 vovels or vovel combinations.
 But the consonants represent only 21 different sounds, the vovels are pronounced either short or long, consonants may have different sound and closing sound.

+## Consonants

 Consonants are broken into 3 different classes of consonants with different tonal rules.

-High class consonants:
+### High class consonants

 - ข
 - ฃ